-\SupprANDY{Then it}\ANDY{It} is \ANDY{thus }useless to evaluate $\vgrd (\XX)$ exactly (\emph{ie} without statistical noise) at each value of $\XX$ \ANDY{in order }to estimate $\grd$ correctly (\emph{ie} without bias, in MCM).
-Conversely, an algorithm estimating $\vgrd (\xx)$ for any $\xx$ can be turned in\ANDY{to} an algorithm estimating $\grd$, \SupprANDY{only}\ANDY{simply} by adding a first sampling of $\XX$.
-This is \SupprANDY{a main interest}\ANDY{one of the principal advantages} of the Monte-Carlo method: its complexity increases linearly (and not exponentially) with the total dimension of the configuration\SupprANDY{s} space -- here configurations are described by the couple of RVs $(\XX;\YY)$.
-But this becomes false if the coupling law $\vgrd \to \grd$ is non-linear.
-Imagine now that it is a square, then in a general manner
+As a result, we do not need to know exactly $\wgrd (\XX)$ for each value of $\XX$ in order to evaluate $\grd$.
+Instead, $\grd$ can be estimated by first sampling $\XX$ and then $\YY$, namely sampling the RVs couple $(\XX;\YY)$.
+This is one of the principal advantages of the Monte-Carlo method: its complexity increases linearly (and not exponentially) with the dimension of the configuration space \cite{Metropolis1949}.

+At first sight, this appears to be practicable only for a linear coupling law $\wgrd \to \grd$.
+Indeed, if we had